-Catching Black Drum from the shore is as easy as finding oyster beds or barnacle covered submerged material (concrete, metal, wrecks, junk).
+Catching this fish from the shore is as easy as finding oyster beds, oyster reefs, or barnacle covered submerged material (concrete, metal, wrecks, junk).
 They hit shrimp hard.
-Fishing from piers, docks, bridges, or anything close to the shore should net you some black drum if you scout around and test various areas.
+Fishing from piers, docks, bridges, or anything close to the shore should net you some nice fish if you scout around and test various areas.
 I think we caught the most drum on live shrimp tossed near docks in canals.

 Black drum, like other fish, feed on hard tides as the food is moving toward them due to current.
 I usually used a couple of split-shot to get the shrimp down on the bottom, depending on the current.
 If strong current, a Carolina Rig with a 2-4 oz. sinker may be necessary.

 In the winter and early spring, they come into small estuaries to spawn.
 We found them year-round in Florida saltwater canals, regardless of time of year.
 Fishing the moving tide is important, but you can also initiate a feed with chumming barnacles or repeatedly dropping shrimp on a hook in front of their face.

 We used an UglyStik and baitcasting reel for most of our Black Drum fishing.
 It doesn’t matter all that much until you hook into a big one that gives you the fight of your life.
 Your gear should be strong enough to muscle the fish away from docks and other barnacle and oyster covered surfaces or you may break the line.

 Spinning reels also work fine, so go with whatever your preference is.
 If you haven’t tried a baitcaster, give it a try.
 Once you get past the learning curve, your casting accuracy will improve considerably.
 We very rarely use spinning reals anymore.

-Nobody buys a rod and reel specifically FOR black drum, I mean, they’re delicious when small, but there are plenty of other fun fish to catch in Florida.
+Nobody buys a rod and reel specifically FOR BDs, I mean, they’re delicious when small, but there are plenty of other fun fish to catch in Florida.
 That said, a simple medium-action Ugly Stik is our preferred rod for all general Florida fishing from shore.
 7′ to 7.5′ feet is the right size for most people.
 If you’re fishing from a pier and want to get the extra distance, go with 8′-8.5′.